greeeg/redefined.cloud/content/posts/monitoring-explained-differences-logging-tracing-profiling/index.en.md

 A flight manifest is a good example of that principle: we log all passengers and crew members before departing so we know who is in all flying aircrafts at any given time.

-In the context of cloud applications, logging can be used to save information about requests (duration, status code, userId), database queries, load balancer usage and more.
+In the context of cloud applications, [logging](#logging 'What is Logging?') can be used to save information about requests (duration, status code, userId), database queries, load balancer usage and more.
 It gives you precious details when bugs arise to determine the root cause of an outage or performance issue.

 While logging everything is tempting, this strategy can be really expensive and ineffective.
 You need to find the right balance between logging everything and nothing to gain enough context for it to be useful.

 Logging consists of multiple steps:

-- Collecting & Ingesting: When you generate logs in different services, you need a central place where to send them.
+- Collecting & Ingesting: when you generate logs in different services, you need a central place where to send them
-- Processing: Ingested logs are enriched with metadata & attributes for future use.
+- Processing: ingested logs are enriched with metadata & attributes for future use
-- Indexing: Logs are segmented into groups to generate metrics, patterns and dashboards.
+- Indexing: logs are segmented into groups to generate metrics, patterns and dashboards

 With tools like the [ELK stack](https://www.elastic.co/what-is/elk-stack), [Datadog](https://docs.datadoghq.com/logs/) or [AWS CloudWatch](https://aws.amazon.com/cloudwatch/), you can generate powerful insights from huge amounts of logs coming from hundreds of different services.

 ### Digging deeper into Logging

-- Learn more about [the Elastic stack](https://logz.io/learn/complete-guide-elk-stack/#intro) to collect, aggregate & analyzie logs using Elasticsearch, Logstash and Kibana
+- Learn more about [the Elastic stack](https://logz.io/learn/complete-guide-elk-stack/#intro) to collect, aggregate & analyze logs using Elasticsearch, Logstash and Kibana
 - See how AWS logging solution, [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_architecture.html), works
 - Read how you can use services like [Datadog](https://docs.datadoghq.com/logs/) to collect logs and use them to monitor your application